Some notes on the Scagell family

 By this time, however, the Devon Scagells are in full swing.
 The early records are mostly from the parishes of Silverton and Ashburton.
 Peter Schaggel was Mayor of Plymouth in 1672, but he had no male children.
 There are an increasing number of Scagells in Teignmouth and other places to the south of Exeter by the 19th century.

 It is in that area that a number of Scagells still live.
 Until fairly recently there was a butcher called Scagell in Exminster, just outside Exeter.
-I do not have any contacts with the Scagells in Devon.
+I have recently been contacted by David Scagell who was born in Devon, and any other Scagells are encouraged to contact me so that we can explore possible links.
 Maybe in time we can build up a complete listing of contemporary Scagells, but for the time being I will list only those in my own immediate branch of the family.

-In Worthing, Sussex, there is a substantial department store called Scadgell.
+In Worthing, Sussex, there was a substantial furniture store called H.G.Scadgell Ltd, though now taken over by another company and renamed.

 My own family tree, listing only the fathers in each case with their place and date of birth, is as follows